Nikesh559/pixels/README.md

 ## Working of Application

 1. Developed search platform using vector embeddings to replace keyword matching with natural language queries.
-2. Built a scalable pipeline that separates image storage from intensive AI tasks, automating product tagging and metadata generation using the Gemma vision model.
+2. Built a scalable pipeline that separates image storage from intensive AI tasks, automating image tagging and metadata generation using the Gemma vision model.
-3. Converted product descriptions into embeddings using Mistral (via Ollama) and indexed them in Qdrant, allowing users to find items via descriptive prompts and PostgreSQL retrieval.
+3. Converted image descriptions into embeddings using Mistral (via Ollama) and indexed them in Qdrant, allowing users to find images via descriptive prompts and PostgreSQL retrieval.

 ## Technologies Used
 1. Programming Language: Python
 2. Storage: Postgresql (RDBMS), QDrant (Vector Database), MinIO(Object Storage)